blakeblackshear/frigate/docs/docs/installation.md

 The default shm-size of 64m is fine for setups with 2 or less 1080p cameras.
 If frigate is exiting with "Bus error" messages, it is likely because you have too many high resolution cameras and you need to specify a higher shm size.

-You can calculate the necessary shm-size for each camera with the following formula:
+You can calculate the necessary shm-size for each camera with the following formula using the resolution specified for detect:

 ```
 (width * height * 1.5 * 9 + 270480)/1048576 = <shm size in mb>